 How Search Engines Work

-If you want to design websites that rank well on such search engines as Google, Yahoo, or Ultraseek, you'll need to understand some basic principles about search engines.
-All search engines use robots — also known as bots or spiders — to scan websites and catalog information.
+If you want to design websites that rank well on search engines, such as Google, Yahoo, or Bing, you will need to understand some basic principles about search engines.
+All search engines use robots (also known as bots or spiders) to scan websites and catalog information.
 These bots index pages by reading text and following HTML tags.

 What makes search engines capable of providing relevant results are the powerful algorithms they use to analyze the information gathered by the bots.
 Search engines rank webpages based on their analysis of a site.
 By understanding how search engines work, web designers can improve how well their websites rank in search engine results.